 Motions Under Rule 5(5)

 On certain days of the week, members may make a motion under rule 5(5).
 This rule allows members to debate either a non-government motion listed on the Order Paper or a matter arising out of Question Period.
-On Tuesdays and Thursdays a member of an opposition party, and on Wednesdays a non-government member of the majority party, may make the motion.
 Quorum is not required and no votes are called.

 Naming a Member

 A disciplinary procedure used by the Speaker to maintain order in the House.
-If a member consistently disregards the authority of the chair, the Speaker may 'name' that member by using his or her personal name rather than the name of the member’s electoral district.
+If a member consistently disregards the authority of the chair, the Speaker may 'name' that member by using the member's personal name rather than the name of the member’s electoral district.
 The member is usually suspended from the service of the House for the rest of the sitting day.